Life and death in the tails of the GRW wave function: Abstract

 \section{Abstract}

-It seems to be widely assumed that the only effect of the Ghirardi-Rimini-Weber (`GRW') dynamical collapse mechanism on the `tails' of the wavefunction (that is, the components of superpositions on which the collapse is \emph{not} centred) is to reduce their weight.
-In consequence it seems to be generally accepted that the tails behave exactly as do the various branches in the Everett interpretation except for their much lower weight.
+It is often assumed that the only effect of the Ghirardi-Rimini-Weber (`GRW') dynamical collapse mechanism on the `tails' of the wavefunction (that is, the components of superpositions on which the collapse is \emph{not} centred) is to reduce their weight.
+In consequence the tails are often thought to behave exactly as do the various branches in the Everett interpretation except for their much lower weight.

 These assumptions are demonstrably inaccurate: the collapse mechanism has substantial and detectable effects within the tails.
 The relevance of this misconception for the dynamical-collapse theories is debatable, though.